shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

 3. **Classifier**:
    - Final layer: 320 -> 2 (binary classification)
+   - Embedding dimension of 320 was chosen after experimentation, as it provided the best AUC-ROC score

 The architecture processes image pairs through identical branches with shared weights.